-If the cruise control is set at a desired speed and then the brakes are applied or \bigotimes is pressed, the cruise control is disengaged without erasing the set speed from memory.
+If cruise control is set at a desired speed and then the brakes are applied or is pressed, cruise control is disengaged without erasing the set speed from memory.

-Once the vehicle speed reaches about 40 km/h (25 mph) or more, press RES+ briefly.
+Once the vehicle speed reaches about 40 km/h (25 mph) or more, move the thumbwheel up toward RES+ briefly.
 The vehicle returns to the previous set speed.